veromary/newbookoldhymns/_hymns/vexilla.md

 </div>

 <div data-gloss>
-<p>Impleta sunt quae concinit
-David fideli carmine,
-dicendo nationibus:
-regnavit a ligno Deus.</p>
-<p>Impleta sunt quae concinit
-David fideli carmine,
+<p>Impleta sunt quae concinit David fideli carmine, dicendo nationibus: regnavit a ligno Deus.</p>
-dicendo nationibus:
-regnavit a ligno Deus.</p>
+<p>Impleta sunt quae concinit David fideli carmine, dicendo nationibus: regnavit a ligno Deus.</p>
-<p>Fulfilled are what
-David faithful
-{saying} {to the nations}
-{he has ruled} from wood God
+<p>Fulfilled are what {sing together} David faithful song {saying} {to the nations} {he has ruled} from wood God
 </p>
-</p>That which the prophet-king of old
+<p>That which the prophet-king of old
 hath in mysterious verse foretold, is now accomplished, whilst we see
 God ruling the nations from a Tree.</p>